 Types of bibs?

-Regular/Drool/Dribbler Bibs - Drool bibs are the regular bibs, and it is used when feeding bottle, to avoid clothes getting wet with dribble saliva and when feeding the baby solid food.
+- Regular/Drool/Dribbler Bibs—Drool bibs are regular bibs, and they are used when feeding the bottle to avoid clothes getting wet with dribble saliva and when feeding the baby solid food.

-Bandana Bibs - These bandana-style bibs are functional and stylish bibs that are triangles in shape.
+- Bandana Bibs—These bandana-style bibs are functional and stylish.
+They are triangles in shape.
 The pleated style catches baby drool to prevent baby clothes from getting wet.

-Feeding Bibs - When a child begins to eat solid food and begins feeding themself, about the 4 to 6 month mark, the feeding bibs are best to help catch fallen food and keep the baby clean from the food.
+- Feeding Bibs—When a child begins to eat solid food and feed themselves, about the 4 to 6 month mark, feeding bibs are best to help catch fallen food and keep the baby clean from the food.

-Smock Bibs - Smock bibs are worn like a t-shirt.
-They are designed to cover the baby from the neck down to the knee; hence keeping clothes stain-free.
+- Smock Bibs - Smock bibs are worn like a t-shirt.
+They are designed to cover the baby from the neck to the knee; hence keeping clothes stain-free.

 - Charles Craft Velour Pullover Bib